 Any pharmaceutical company or medical research business is also a prime investment target for many, due to the intellectual property rights that such companies can offer, often suggesting long-term profits given the right sort of marketing investment.
 However, as the number of products launched successfully are vastly outweighed by the number which don’t complete their development, it will always represent a high risk endeavour.

-In today’s fast-moving technology sector, new ideas are always being developed and picking the right one is the key to success for many venture capitalists.
-Securing these ideas and patents is why many investors look to purchase start up technology companies, even if the brains behind those inventions are left in situ to develop them fully.
+technology sector, new ideas are always being developed and picking the right one is the key to success for many venture capitalists.
+Securing these ideas and patents is why many investors look to purchase start-up technology companies, even if the brains behind those inventions are left in situ to develop them fully.

 Like the recruitment sector, relatively new businesses tend to be the most attractive for selling, but technology companies of all kinds engender interest, especially those focused on hot areas, such as clean energy technology and new media.